DiniskaWolfiii/DiniskaWolfiii/README.md

 ## Some Facts about me

-* Has a deep sense of humor
+* Has a deep sense of dark humor
 * Loves Memes
 * Motorcyclist
 * Pizza Hawaii is a crime to humanity